 Another facet of the Cues' work was to make demonstration records.
 They would record a new song in an independent recording studio.
 The song was then sent to record companies so that the A&R men could hear what the song sounded like and choose an artist to fit it.
 This turned out to be a financially successful sideline for them; not only were they paid for making the demo, but many times a record company would insist that the Cues back up whatever artist was chosen to do the tune (no credit, but possibly more money than the artist would make with the song).

 In May 1955, the Cues had another record under their own name, this time for Jubilee: "Only You," a pretty ballad, but not the Platters' tune (which, coincidentally, was released the same month).
 It was backed with the rocker "I Fell For Your Lovin'."
 Both sides were led by Ollie Jones.
 This record has their newest addition, second tenor Jimmy Breedlove; the Cues were now a quintet.
+[Breedlove, who'd been favorably compared to Billy Eckstine in a 1949 column, had already had at least two solo records by 1950: "I Ain't What I Used To Be"/"Why Did My Dream End" (Alert 424) and "How Low The Moon"/"Pinch Me Baby" (Coleman 122, with the Don Anthony Band).]

 That disc was reviewed on June 4 (both sides "good"), along with Shirley & Lee's "Feel So Good," Arthur Lee Maye & Crowns' "Love Me Always," the 4 Fellows' "Soldier Boy," Marvin & Johnny's "Sugar Mama," the 5 Keys' "My Love," and the Cadets' "Rollin' Stone."

-Then, in June, there was a Four Students record on RCA's Groove subsidiary.
+Then, in June, there was a 4 Students record on RCA's Groove subsidiary.
 Ollie Jones, Abel De Costa, Robie Kirk, and Edward Barnes had recorded "So Near And Yet So Far"/"Hot Rotten Soda Pop (Oh My Toe)" on April 4 (presumably before Jimmy Breedlove had joined).
-Strangely, while they were billed as the Four Students, there were five of them on the record.
+Strangely, while they were billed as the 4 Students, there were five of them on the record.
 According to company files, the fifth singer was Curley Williams.
 Was this the same Curley Williams who would appear on Modern in late 1956?
 I have no idea.
 (My feeling is that it isn't the Country & Western singer who headed up the Georgia Peach Pickers.)
-While the "Four Students" would appear on many Groove releases, this was the only one on which they weren't a backup group.
+While the "4 Students" would appear on many Groove releases, this was the only one on which they weren't a backup group.

 "So Near And Yet So Far" was given a "fair" rating on June 25, 1955.
 Other reviews that week: Nappy Brown's "Piddly Patter Patter," the Jaguars' "I Wanted You," the Tenderfoots' "Those Golden Bells," the Laurels' "Tis Night," and Wynonie Harris' "Git With The Grits."

-In August 1955, Groove released "Goodbye," by Piano Red and the Four Students.
+In August 1955, Groove released "Goodbye," by Piano Red and the 4 Students.
 Is this the Cues?
 I don't know; there's no indication in the RCA files.
 You'll see soon enough how complicated this can get.

 "Burn That Candle" got a "good" rating on October 4, along with Clyde McPhatter & Ruth Brown's "Love Has Joined Us Together," the Spiders' "Witchcraft," the Midnighters' "Don't Change Your Pretty Ways," the 4 Fellows' "Angels Say," the Cats' "I Don't Care No More," the Sycamores' "I'll Be Waiting," Rosalle & Donnelle's "Beginning Of Our Love," and the Scarlets' "Kiss Me."

-Within about a one-month period, they were the Four Students (on Piano Red's "Goodbye" [maybe]), the Rhythmakers (on Ruth Brown's "What'd I Say"), the Gliders (on Lavern Baker's "Lucky Old Sun"), the Blues Kings (on Joe Turner's "The Chicken And The Hawk"), and the Cues (on "Burn That Candle").
+Within about a one-month period, they were the 4 Students (on Piano Red's "Goodbye" [maybe]), the Rhythmakers (on Ruth Brown's "What'd I Say"), the Gliders (on Lavern Baker's "Lucky Old Sun"), the Blues Kings (on Joe Turner's "The Chicken And The Hawk"), and the Cues (on "Burn That Candle").
 These guys were workin'!

 The next Capitol Cues' release was December's: "Charlie Brown" (not the future Coasters' song), backed with "You're On My Mind."
 Both were led by Ollie Jones.

-Also in December, "A Man And A Woman" has Big John Greer backed up by the Four Students (the flip was an instrumental).
+Also in December, "A Man And A Woman" has Big John Greer backed up by the 4 Students (the flip was an instrumental).
 Once again, we have no way to tell which, if any, of the Cues were on this.

 In April, Capitol released another Cues record: "Destination 2100 And 65" (led by Ollie Jones), coupled with "Don't Make Believe" (fronted by Jimmy Breedlove).

-Also in April, the Four Students backed Charles Calhoun (author of "Shake, Rattle And Roll") on "Jamboree."
+Also in April, the 4 Students backed Charles Calhoun (author of "Shake, Rattle And Roll") on "Jamboree."
 While the session sheet doesn't list personnel, since "Charles Calhoun" was a pseudonym of Jesse Stone, it's reasonable to assume that it's the Cues on this side (the flip has no group).

-And there was a third April release, this time by Varetta Dillard and the Four Students.
+And there was a third April release, this time by Varetta Dillard and the 4 Students.
 One side ("Cherry Blossom") came from the same session that produced "Darling Listen To The Words Of This Song," so the backup group is unknown.
 However, the flip ("I'm Gonna Tell My Daddy") had the singers listed as: Jimmy Breedlove, Abel De Costa, Ollie Jones, baritone Luther Dixon (of the Buddies on Glory; who seems to have replaced Robie Kirk), and bass Joseph Smalls (who took over from Edward Barnes).
 Close enough.
-This is, as far as I know, the last time the "Four Students" name was used.
+This is, as far as I know, the last time the "4 Students" name was used.
 Maybe Groove was as confused as I am.

 However, there was one more bounce for the "ball of confusion."
 Another Groove release in April was credited to "Beverly Wright and the Students."
 Was "Shake Till I'm Shook" recorded with the Cues, the 4 Pals, or some other group altogether (the flip is a straight solo)?
 Did Groove accidentally leave the "Four" out of the name?
 Was it a real group called the Students?
 Once again, we have no answer.